kayzhu/kayzhu.github.com/about/index.md

 tagline: this site and me
 ---

-My name is Kay Zhu, and I am a software engineer.
+Kay Zhu is a software engineer who occasionally refers himself in third person.

+When he's not sitting in front of computer, you can find him watching movies in theatres, practicing judo, snowboarding or playing with his cat.

-My other online identities:
+His other online identities:
 * Github: [kayzh](https://github.com/kayzh)
 * stackoverflow: [kayzh](http://stackoverflow.com/users/853611/kay-zhu)